jhousvawls/sports-heroes-reading-app/GOOGLE_AUTH_SETUP.md

    - `GOOGLE_CLIENT_SECRET`: The Client Secret from Step 4
    - `NEXTAUTH_SECRET`: Generate a random string (you can use: `openssl rand -base64 32`)

+⚠️ **Important Note**: Due to Google's OAuth policies, localhost authentication may not work properly in production or with certain Google account configurations.
+For full testing and deployment, you'll need to use a proper domain with HTTPS.

 ## Step 6: Test the Authentication

 1. Start your development server: